 North Boulder Park offers many amenities for people of all ages and interests.
-This ADA compliant park gained some great enhancements in 2013 that were suggested by local neighbors.
-Check out the park's latest nature play features and teen-adult oriented fitness equipment.
+New restrooms will be open year-round, limited hours in fall/winter.
 If it snows click into your skinny skis for some laps.

 Slacklining is allowed in the south end of the park.